 You can only enter up to 50 AIFs on each of the notification forms.
 If you have more than 50 AIFs that you wish to notify us of, you may submit more than one form.

-It is not known exactly how NPPR will be treated in other EEA states.
 It is the responsibility of firms to understand the position of other EEA States.

 Supervisory cooperation arrangements are required for a full scope UK AIFM or a full scope EEA AIFM to be able to market an AIF under Regulation 57 (Article 36) and for an above-threshold non-EEA AIFM to be able to market under Regulation 59 (Article 42).
 However, supervisory cooperation arrangements are not required for the marketing of an AIF by a small non-EEA AIFM under Regulation 58 (refer to the Treasury's Regulations for further details).